-- · reduce car use to and from Ilminster
+- create a car-frae town centre

-- · create new free off-street car parking areas
+- create more attractive bus stops

-- · create a car-free town centre
+- create own transport system buses to outlying villages?

-- · create more attractive bus stops
+Reduce car use within, and to Ilminster by working with partners to encourage better bus services to surrounding towns and stations and outlying villages.

-- · create own transport system buses to outlying villages?
+Reduce cars in the town centre through the provision of new, free off-street car parking areas, a bus park and associated traffic management measures.

-- 10. Reduce car use within, and to Ilminster by working with partners to encourage better bus services to surrounding towns and stations and outlying villages. - 11.
-Reduce cars in the town centre through the provision of new, free off-street car parking areas, a bus park and associated traffic management measures. - 12.
 Provide the infrastructure for more sustainable transport modes, such as electric-car charging points, cycle racks and comfortable bus stops.